jenkinsci/negotiatesso-plugin/README.md

 * Clients accessing Jenkins must be on the same domain (Not tested in a cross-domain environment)
 * Access to Jenkins using a web browser on the hosting system is recommended during initial configuration (as is leaving "Allow Localhost" checked until it all works)

+NOTE: if "Specify custom Active Directory domain name" is used with the Active Directory plugin, then the "Bind DN" under the "Advanced" settings for the Active Directory plugin must be set correctly.

 For this plugin to work, Jenkins needs to be running as a service that has permission to perform kerberos authentication, and the system needs to have a domain configuration that allows kerberos authentication.
 See https://github.com/dblock/waffle/blob/master/Docs/Troubleshooting.md for some tips on this.

-My testing configuration has Jenkins running as Local System, with HTTP/hostname and HTTP/hostname.domain SPNs.
+My testing configuration has Jenkins running as hostname\Network Service, with HTTP/hostname and HTTP/hostname.domain SPNs.
+(NOTE: Previously used hostname\Local System, but changed it to hostname\Network Service for security purposes.
+Doing so originally broke the jenkins restart, until I edited permissions on the jenkins service using the [Service Security Editor tool] (http://www.coretechnologies.com/products/ServiceSecurityEditor/) to allow Network Service to start/stop/restart the jenkins service.)

 This uses the Waffle security classes to operate the single sign on, and relies the permissions settings of the Active Directory plugin for user permissions.